-Software solutions for social program cards, healthcare and student cards
+Software solutions for social program cards, health insurance card and student eID cards

 Social services go digital on a global scale.
 Many countries introduce social card programs, combining ID functionality, payment infrastructure and specific applications for diverse social groups.
 Such cards may be introduced for educational, healthcare, enterprise, public sector and risk reduction programs, and cover specific audiences: students, seniors, hospital patients, military servants, public transport users, libraries subscribers, vulnerable social groups and many more.